Search Filters

 Transtibial Pullout And Partial Meniscectomy For Medial Posterior Meniscal Root Tears In Middle-Aged Patients: Risk Factors And Midterm Clinical Outcomes.
 A Case-Control Study

-Lika Dzidzishvili, MD, SPAIN Irene Isabel López-Torres, MD, PhD, SPAIN Jm Arguello, MD, PhD, SPAIN David Sáez, MD, SPAIN Amaya Barberia, MD, SPAIN Emilio Calvo, MD, PhD, MBA, SPAIN
+Lika Dzidzishvili, MD, PhD, SPAIN Irene Isabel López-Torres, MD, PhD, SPAIN Jm Arguello, MD, PhD, SPAIN David Sáez, MD, SPAIN Amaya Barberia, MD, SPAIN Emilio Calvo, MD, PhD, MBA, SPAIN

 Hospital Universitario Fundación Jiménez Díaz, Madrid, SPAIN